probcomp/GenGPT3.jl/README.md

 ### Arguments
 - `model::String`:
     The pretrained model to query.
-Defaults to `"text-davinci-002"`.
+Defaults to `"davinci-002"`.
 - `temperature::Float64 = 1.0`:
     The softmax temperature.
 Values between `0.0` and `2.0` are allowed.
     Higher temperatures increase randomness.
 Note that if this is not set to `1.0`, then the resulting log probabilities will no longer be normalized.
 - `max_tokens::Int = 1024`:
     The maximum number of output tokens generated (including the stop sequence).
+- `encoding::String = GenGPT3.MODEL_ENCODINGS[model]`:
+    Tokenizer encoding for the model.
+For most models, this is `"cl100k_base"`.
 - `stop::Union{String,Nothing} = nothing`:
     The stop sequence as a string.
 Defaults to the `<|endoftext|>` token if not specified.
 If specified, then the model will be prevented from generating